maxmheinze/macrometrics/exam_sample_questions.md

 ---

 #### How can we interpret $p$, the main parameter of the Bernoulli distribution: $f(x\mid p) = p^x\cdot (1-p)^{(1-x)}$?

-$p$ can be interpreted as the probability of success of a bernoulli trial.
-It is also the extecpted value of a bernoulli distribution.
+$p$ can be interpreted as the probability of success of a Bernoulli trial.
+It is also the expected value of a Bernoulli distribution.

 ##### Come up with a conjugate prior for a Bernoulli likelihood and derive the posterior distribution.